-Samsung plans to use Harman as their platform for the expansion of its ‘Internet of things” and connected transportation market which is expected to have a growth of $100 billion by 2025.
+Samsung plans to use Harman as their platform for the expansion of its ‘Internet of things” and connected transportation market, which is expected to have a growth of $100 billion by 2025.
 Being an innovative tech company by most measures, Samsung can make a significant impact in the upcoming IoT and connected cars era with the help of Harman’s expertise in the auto-tech industry.
 This hints at something bigger – cars are on the cusp of transformation to being the biggest consumer electronics devices.

 More than 30 million vehicles are currently equipped with audio, infotainment, security, safety and telematics systems from Harman.
 Young Sohn, president and CSO of Samsung Electronics believes that the vehicles of tomorrow will turn into smart devices with advanced connectivity and artificial intelligence just like how feature phones turned into smartphones over the past decade.
-There are substantial long term opportunities for growth in the auto-tech market as vehicles make this transition.
-A connected vehicle can have benefits such as advanced navigation, driver assist and improved security, but this is just the tip of the iceberg.
+There are substantial long-term opportunities for growth in the auto-tech market as vehicles make this transition.
+A connected vehicle can have benefits such as advanced navigation, driver assistance and improved security, but this is just the tip of the iceberg.
 The actual possibilities are endless.

 Smart cars now

 Tesla’s models are equipped with technology that allows upgrading the cars wirelessly.
 In 2013, Tesla rolled out a software update to its model S cars that automatically adjusted the height of the cars while being driven at highway speeds.
 Imagine the hassle involved in this process if it were some other ordinary car without connectivity options.
 It is clear that Samsung wants to make it big in the connected cars and IoT space with the new acquisition.
 With Samsung’s expertise in semiconductors, mobility, user experience, display and distribution, the path to being a superpower in IoT enabled cars seems to be very short.

 What the deal means to IoT and Transportation